jonesbrett/Python-3-Cheatsheet/pages/data.md

 ### Length of List

-The len() function returns the length of the list:
+The len() function returns the length of the List:

 ```python
 thislist = ['apple', 'banana', 'cherry', 'apple']